 The fourth way is a Circular call.
 The first call rings one phone first and the next call rings the second phone in the group first and so on throughout each of the lines.
 This continues until the call reaches the end of the hunt group extensions.
 This then starts over at the first line until someone answers the call.

 If you are added to a hunt group, you can answer calls for a team, as well as answering direct calls to your work number.
-How can you tell if a call is coming from a hunt group?
-An incoming call will show up on your phone’s display.
-Your display will show that the call has been forwarded from the hunt group number, so you know if the call is to your work number or as part of a hunt group.
+An incoming call to the group will show up on your phone’s display.
+Your display will show that the call has been forwarded from the hunt group number, so you know if the call is to your work number or as part of a group.

 How should I use them?